-Table 34: Keypads
+Table 42: Keypads

 Group Name Supervised Description 0 Fixed Intrusion Y Installed in a fixed location such us under a desk, the button(s) are programmed to trigger a police panic.
 1 Mobile Intrusion N Worn or carried, the button(s) are programmed to trigger a police panic.
 2 Fixed Silent Y Installed in a fixed location such us under a desk, the button(s) are programmed to trigger a silent police panic.
 3 Mobile Silent N Worn or carried, the button(s) are programmed to trigger a silent police panic.
 4 Fixed Auxiliary Y Installed in a fixed location such as night stand, the button(s) are programmed to trigger an Auxiliary panic.
-Note: Medical functionality has not been evaluated for UL/ULC.
+1 Note: Medical functionality has not been evaluated for UL/ULC.
 5 Fixed Silent Auxiliary Y Installed in a fixed location such as night stand, the button(s) are programmed to trigger a silent Auxiliary panic.
-Note: Medical functionality has not been evaluated for UL/ULC.
-6 Mobile Auxiliary N Keypad can be mobile and is programmed to trigger an Auxiliary panic.
-Note: Medical functionality has not been evaluated for UL/ULC.
-7 Mobile Silent Auxiliary N Keypad can be mobile and programmed to trigger an Auxiliary panic.
-Note: Medical functionality has not been evaluated for UL/ULC.
+Image: Note: Medical functionality has not been evaluated for UL/ULC.